apache/incubator-streampark-website/docs/connector/1-kafka.md

 For more details, please refer to the [official website documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/connectors/kafka.html#partition-discovery)

 Flink Kafka Consumer is also able to discover Topics using regular expressions, please refer to the [official website documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/connectors/kafka.html#topic-discovery)
-A simpler way is provided in `StreamPark`, you need to configure the regular pattern of the matching `topic` instance name in `pattern`
+A simpler way is provided in `Apache StreamPark`, you need to configure the regular pattern of the matching `topic` instance name in `pattern`

 <Tabs>
 <TabItem value="Setting" label="Setting">